Barronk99/milestone1-exclusivesuits/TESTING.md

     * Clicked on each social icon to ensure that they link to the correct site and are working.
 Test was successful.
     * Clicked on each social icon to ensure that they open in a new tab.
 Test was successful.
     * Clicked on each page link to ensure that they link to the correct page and do not open in a new tab.
 Test was successful.
-    * Reduced and expanded the screen to ensure that the footer was fully respnsive and did not cause any content to be commpressed and overlap.
+    * Reduced and expanded the screen to ensure that the footer was fully responsive and did not cause any content to be commpressed and overlap.
 Test was successful.

 6. *Double checked all responsiveness and functionality on mobile and tablets.*